cdriehuys/hanabi/README.md

 By creating an AI that knows what cards it has, we can roughly determine the percentage of games that are winnable.

-Our first approach is to play any playable card and discard the first card in the hand if there are no playable cards.
-This yields the following results:
+Our first approach was to play any playable card and discard the first card in the hand if there were no playable cards.
+This yielded the following results:

 ```
 Ran 100,000 trials in 33.03 seconds.